 Headless isn't a magic conversion lever.
 But there are real, documented performance improvements when the build is done well.

 Page speed: A well-built Next.js storefront consistently achieves Largest Contentful Paint (LCP) under 2 seconds.
 Google's research puts a 1-second delay in page load time at a 7% conversion rate reduction.
 For a store doing $2M/year in ecommerce revenue, that 7% has a dollar value.
+WooCommerce migrations tend to see the most dramatic speed improvements — the move from a WordPress-rendered, plugin-heavy stack to a modern static-first front-end can cut load times by 60–70%.

 Core Web Vitals: Headless builds routinely score 90+ on Google's Lighthouse performance audit.
 This affects your SEO ranking, particularly on competitive product category terms.
+If your WooCommerce store is sitting at 40–60 on Lighthouse — which is common for stores with multiple plugins and a page builder — this is one of the clearest technical SEO gains you can make.

 What we don't promise: specific conversion rate lifts or revenue increases.
 Site performance is one factor in conversion.
 Product, pricing, trust signals, and traffic quality all matter too.
 A faster site won't fix a product people don't want.